 It won’t take too long to completely view the gardens, but they certainly add a special element to your day.

-This park is located adjacent to a golf course is carved into three sections: Japanese garden, ancient Hawaiian rock garden, and pavilion, just under a mile of walking.
+This park, located adjacent to a golf course, is carved into three sections: Japanese garden, ancient Hawaiian rock garden, and pavilion, just under a mile of walking.
 I couldn’t resist starting by walking under the red shrine of the Japanese garden.

-This land was once the sight of an ancient Hawaiian heiau.
+This land was once the site of an ancient Hawaiian heiau.
 If you hang around the bird feeders long enough you may get lucky to spot something special!

-Our last stop was the pavilion, equip with facilities.
+Our last stop was the pavilion, equipped with facilities.
 Gaze out upon the ocean, countryside, and mountains in the distance.

 Watch for whales.
 Enjoy the breeze.
 The best things in life are free!